raharrison/ryanharrison.co.uk/_posts/2014-08-31-java-converting-between-timezones.md

   - tip
   - trick
 ---
-In Java it&#8217;s not too easy to convert `Date` objects between timezones as they always like to store the time in UTC (even though they will happily print BST when converted to a String form).
+In Java it's not too easy to convert `Date` objects between timezones as they always like to store the time in UTC (even though they will happily print BST when converted to a String form).
 Normal timezone conversion in Java is done through the `Calendar` class which is, as all Java developers know, really heavy and a nightmare to use.
-Even using a `Calendar` though, getting a `Date` object out if it in a different timezone doesn&#8217;t seem to happen at all.
+Even using a `Calendar` though, getting a `Date` object out if it in a different timezone doesn't seem to happen at all.
 But it can be useful to have a `Date` object represent a time in a different timezone, so here is a little helper method that gets around it.
-Included is also another handy helper method that creates a `Date` object at a certain time (something that you often want to do but don&#8217;t want to see or use a `Calendar` directly):
+Included is also another handy helper method that creates a `Date` object at a certain time (something that you often want to do but don't want to see or use a `Calendar` directly):

 {% highlight java %}
 import java.util.Calendar;